openbmc/docs/architecture/code-update/emmc-storage-design.md

     the same paths as to prevent changes to the applications that rely on the location of that data.

-  - Provisioning: Since the LVM userspace tools don't offer an offline mode, it's not straightforward to assemble an LVM disk image from a bitbake task.
+  - Provisioning: Since the LVM userspace tools do not offer an offline mode, it is not straightforward to assemble an LVM disk image from a bitbake task.
     Therefore, have the initramfs create the LVM volume and fetch the rootfs file into tmpfs from an external source to flash the volume.
 The rootfs file can be fetched using DHCP, UART, USB key, etc. An alternative option include